philiplinden/ahab/docs/src/design/List of sensor candidates.md

 ---
 # Sensors to use

+> [!NOTE] Some info may not apply
+> Some of the sensors and use cases here might not apply to vehicles that are not airborne.
 ## Observables

 Here is a (non-exhaustive) list of sensors and the observables they can could